Proteomics & Integrative Bioinformatics Lab

-RNA-Seq transcriptome and proteome profiles in cancer, and in multi-omics data integration (RNA-seq, proteomics, ribosomal profiling, ect) for reconstruction of pathways deregulated in cancer.
-We
+and multi-omics data integration (RNA-Seq, proteomics, genomics, etc.) for reconstruction of pathways deregulated in cancer.
+Our lab has

-continue developing many computational resources widely used by the proteomics community worldwide, described on our Software page.
-While we are a computational lab, we actively collaborate
+developed and maintains many computational resources widely used by the proteomics community worldwide, described on our Software page.

 Current and former lab members: MEMBERS